Cuillin - Bealach a' Mhaim

 Trotternish - Rubha Hunish

-This is an outstanding walk to the furthest north point of Skye.
+This is an outstanding hike to the furthest north point of Skye.
 From the end of the point I have seen dolphins, whales and a basking shark, all at close range.
-The walk is around 6 kilometres return, with fairly easy going for most of the way.
+The route is around 6 kilometres return, with fairly easy going for most of the way.
 A steep section down an inland cliff looks more daunting than it is, but it will test those with no head for heights.
 Begin from the small car park just off the main road between Duntulm and Kilmaluag, at NG422742.
 A path runs pretty much due north from here, keeping to the high ground.

 Trotternish - Rubha nam Braithrean

-The walk to Rubha nam Braithrean (Brathairean on the Ordnance Survey maps - Brothers' Point in English) is only about 1.5km each way from the road south of Staffin.
-It is a scenic walk, with lots to explore on the way, and an interesting destination.
 Nobody seems certain of the origin of the name, but it is most often said to have been a place where monks lived and worshiped in safety more than a thousand years ago.

 Trotternish - Storr Lochs to Portree